ydahal1/ydahal1/jokes.md

-Have you heard about the owl sanctuary job opening?
-It’s all night shifts but they’re all a hoot over there.
+What's the difference between a guitar and a fish?
+You can tune a guitar but you can't "tuna" fish!

 [
-Fri Aug 15 00:30:08 UTC 2025
+Sat Aug 16 00:28:01 UTC 2025
  ]